Apple Developer Forums

 Apple Developer Forums personnel

-Apple Moderators are Apple employees who focus on ensuring a productive environment for technical discussions.
-Apple Moderators have the authority to edit, delete, and retag posts, and may intervene if a discussion goes off topic or becomes counterproductive.
-Apple staff are members of Apple engineering or technical support who participate in technical discussions.
+Forums moderators are Apple employees who focus on ensuring a productive environment for technical discussions.
+Moderators have the authority to edit, delete, and retag posts, and may intervene if a discussion goes off topic, becomes counterproductive, or violates the Apple Developer Forums Agreement.

 Important: Employees of Apple Inc. ("Apple") may respond to issues within this forum.
 Apple is under no duty to provide a response to an issue, or to do so in a timely manner.
 If Apple responds to an issue, it is Apple’s intent that the information provided is accurate and reliable.
 Apple expressly disclaims all warranties, expressed or implied, as to any information provided by it under the Apple Developer Forums, including, but not limited to, the implied warranties of merchantability or satisfactory quality and fitness for a particular purpose and non-infringement.
 Apple may provide information that is relevant to an international issue, which may contain references or cross-references to Apple products, programs, and services that are not announced in your region.
 Such reference does not imply that Apple intends to announce such products, programs, or services in your region.